Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 This is a chess game for Pharo based on Bloc, Toplo and Myg.

-## What is this repository really about

-The goal of this repository is not to be a complete full blown game, but a good enough implementation to practice software engineering skills:
- - testing
- - reading existing code
- - refactorings
- - profiling
- - debugging

 ## Getting started

 ### Getting the code